 - The wildfire ruins the forest floor and soil nutrients.

 - Snowmelt and rain can’t be absorbed into the ground.

 - Water runoff picks up dirt, sediment and debris, which then end up in our water supply.
 This can cause water quality and supply issues for communities across the state.

-Strategically thinning our forests through the Healthy Forest Initiative
+Strategically thinning our forests through the SRP Healthy Forest Initiative

 Strategic thinning removes small trees and brush.
 Removing unhealthy trees reduces wildfires and allows healthier and more resilient trees to grow.
-Especially with climate change, which the NOAA predicts will lead to bigger and more frequent fires , this effort is even more urgent.
+Especially with climate change, which the National Oceanic and Atmospheric Administration (NOAA) predicts will lead to bigger and more frequent fires, this effort is even more urgent.

 In addition to preventing and slowing catastrophic wildfires, this strategic thinning effort: